5 Amazing Bible Stories of Redemption…

 We’ve all been there, feeling guilty for having sinned against God.

-Feeling tired of saying sorry to Him but committing the same sins or worse over again.
+Feeling tired of saying sorry to Him but committing the same sins over and over again.
 We beat ourselves up and think of thoughts not according to the will of God.

 Then the enemy attacks us by using our own thoughts to condemn us.